marcgg/marcgg.github.com/_books/agile.md

 score: 12
 ---

 This book explains all the main concepts behind agile and try to stay out of the hype.
 It's refreshing to see a book not treating agile like the perfect solution to everything, and it's a good reference to check for terms and ideas.
-However,  I didn't really learn something new.
-I think it's a good starter book for someone not familiar with agile, or a nice way to refresh one's memory.
+However,  I didn't really learn anything new.
+I still think that it's a good starter book for someone not familiar with agile, or a nice way to refresh one's memory.